-The net impact is that it’s now feasible to calculate the encrypted hash values for all possible eight-character passwords comprised of upper and lowercase alphabetic characters and digits.
+The net impact is, it’s now feasible to calculate the encrypted hash values for all possible eight-character passwords comprised of upper and lowercase alphabetic characters and digits.

-This seems like a lot, until you realize that an off-line attack, which is easily performed once you’ve stolen a database of usernames and encrypted passwords, can be completed in a few hours.
-(This assumes technology that can “guess” something like 10 billion passwords per second – which, for those performing these kinds of attacks, is quite possible.)
+This seems like a lot, until you realize that an off-line attack (which is easily performed once you’ve stolen a database of usernames and encrypted passwords) can be completed in a few hours.
+(This assumes technology that can “guess” something like 10 billion passwords per second — which is quite possible.)

-It doesn’t matter what your password is; if it’s eight characters and constructed using upper and lower case letters and numbers, the hackers now have it – even if it was hashed by the service they stole it from.
+It doesn’t matter what your password is; if it’s eight characters and constructed using upper and lowercase letters and numbers, the hackers now have it — even if it was well hashed by the service they stole it from.

 Why 12 is better and 16 better still

-As we’ve seen, eight-character passwords give you over 221 trillion combinations, which can be reasonably brute-force guessed offline in hours.
+As we’ve seen, eight-character passwords give you over 221 trillion combinations, which can be guessed in an offline brute-force attack in hours.